 The Quartiers Danses Festival has made its mission to democratize contemporary dance in all its forms and hybrids by making it more accessible to all audiences in traditional and unusual venues.
-The FQD mostly offers shows from local artists, but also from national and international creators.
+The FQD primarily presents shows from local artists, but also frequently invites national and international creators.
 It adopts a multidisciplinary approach to original dance that comprises presentation, performances, installations, films, exhibits, meetings, discussions, and, last but not least, cultural mediation workshops.

 1. Promoting artistic diversity

 Convinced that dance is a universal language that speaks to all of us, the festival welcomes artists of all generations – emerging talents and renowned contemporary choreographers alike), of all genders, of all cultures, and of all horizons (differently mentally- and physically-abled, Indigenous, and under-represented artists).
-The FQD presents debut works, works in progress or new versions (creative laboratories) and reconstructed performances from the choreographic heritage, sometimes performed by pre-professionals.
+The FQD presents debut works, works in progress or new versions (creative laboratories), and reconstructed performances drawing from choreographic heritage, sometimes performed by pre-professionals.

 2. Encouraging artistic development

-The festival affords an enviable visibility to local and international artists.
-Exchanges with other cities, provinces and countries are organized to promote Quebec dance performers, choreographers and directors.
+The festival affords enviable visibility to local and international artists.
+Exchanges with other cities, provinces, and countries are organized to promote Quebec dance performers, choreographers, and directors.

 3. Bringing dance closer to its audience

 4. Widening the dance audience

 The festival strives to make the work of artists from the world of dance accessible to all audiences, whose participation is encouraged.
 The Festival organizes performances in locations throughout the city of Montreal, depending on the specificities of every piece and in partnership with recognized performance venues, unusual spaces, neighbourhood, university, and cegep theatres, and diverse public locations.
 The Festival’s policy is to offer attractive prices or free admission to its shows, in keeping with its mandate of democratizing contemporary dance and increasing its reach.

 Transatlantique Montréal is founded in May 2000 by Rafik Hubert Sabbagh (Montreal).